RubyBhatia/deep-learning-challenge/README.md

 Reference:
-BCS(Xpert Learning ASSISTANCE) and class activities, AI tools like Gamini and ChatGpt,
+BCS(Xpert Learning ASSISTANCE) and class activities, AI tools like Gemini and ChatGpt,
 Classmates and peer assistance.